Skip to Content

 Rotations

 Our categorical program utilizes a 13 block schedule of 2-4 week rotations per year.
-The inpatient service runs on a team concept.
-The team consists of one attending, one senior resident, two interns, and one medical student.
+The inpatient service run on a team concept.
+The team consists of one attending, one senior resident, 1 intern, and 1 medical student.

 Sample Block Schedule